roselroa/zenossbootstart/README.md

 	$ mkdir -p /z
 	$ cd /z
 	$ wget https://zenpacklib.zenoss.com/zenpacklib.py

-2) Update zenpack.yaml to fit your need in monitoring.
+	$ ./zenpacklib.py --create ZenPacks.acme.Widgeter

+2) Update zenpack.yamli On this guide, we will create the load average and random number generator.

+	on this repo, you can pull zenpack.yaml for this guide.

 3) Check if all are good.